-Tips to help refinance credit card debtcredit card illustration
+Tips to help refinance credit card debt

 According to one report, about 70 percent of credit card users don’t pay off their balance in full each month.
 If you’re one of them, it’s time to find a strategy, and refinancing could be a good idea.
 With a refinancing, you could pay off your debt much faster.
 Here’s everything you need to know.